How Long Does It Take to Get a Bachelor’s Degree?

 Many of the college students who graduate each spring spent four years earning the 120 credits needed for a bachelor’s degree.
 But that’s only one path to a degree.
 Your personal preferences, the time and resources you can put toward your course work and especially any credits you’ve already earned are all factors that will impact how quickly you can reach your educational goals.

 One thing you may not have realized is just how personal earning a degree really is.
 It’s all about you, what your own goals are and what’s going on in your life.
 Do you have the time to commit to being a full-time college student at a traditional campus or is there a need to schedule your education around full-time work, raising a family and other responsibilities – or perhaps all of the above?

-Maybe you haven't thought school was possible simply because you have so much going on.
+Maybe you haven’t thought school was possible simply because you have so much going on.
 Think again; there are options out there, such as online degree programs that allow you to move forward toward your education goals while working around everything else.
-It's not only possible, but will help you see what works best personally for you and determine the potential length of time to get a bachelor's degree.
-The ball's in your court, and the game will play out in the way that best meets your needs.
+It’s not only possible, but will help you see what works best personally for you and determine the potential length of time to get a bachelor’s degree.

 Another important consideration is where you are academically.
 Are you starting out completely new to a degree program or have you earned course credits along the way?
 If you have prior credits to add to the mix, be sure to check on a potential school’s credit transfer policy.
 You’ll want to take full advantage of any credits you have available and ensure that the school you choose is transfer-friendly.
 This not only saves you time, as you’ll need to complete fewer courses going forward, but you’ll save money, too.